Eeva Leinonen: Murdoch University

 Leinonen was the first female head of Murdoch University, established in 1973 as the second State university of Western Australia.
 She took office on 4 April 2016, with the formal investiture, presided over by the Governor of Western Australia, held later in the year.
 In 2018, her salary, for a university of around 23,000 students, 750 academics and 999 general staff was noted in the press as, at 755,000 Australian dollars, higher than that of Australia’s Prime Minister; the salary rose to 930,000 AUD by 2019, even as staff cuts (the main union feared at least 200 job losses) and a 25 million AUD salary saving were sought.

 The university's chancellor, its ceremonial chairperson, praised Leinonen's work when he announced her plans to move to Ireland, but there were also some controversies during her term, most notably around the cessation of most science, technology and mathematics studies as separate degrees in an initiative called "STEM Everywhere", a long-term major increase in online lecturing beyond Covid provisions and the termination of courses in Bahasa Indonesian and other topics.
-During the term of office, more than 100 faculty members were made redundant and a range of courses were discontinued, which drew some criticism, with staff complaining of a lack of resources to teach scheduled classes, and of funding issues, while the few top executives of the university were awarded extremely high salaries.
+During the term of office, more than 100 faculty members were made redundant and a range of courses were discontinued, including Australian Indigenous Studies and the long-standing Theology programme, which drew some criticism, with staff complaining of a lack of resources to teach scheduled classes, and of funding issues, while the few top executives of the university were awarded extremely high salaries.